 - Internet and telecommunications consumer protections.
 As a member of the Senate Commerce Subcommittee on Communications, Media, and Broadband, I have been leading the fight to protect consumers’ online privacy and rights, especially against fraud and online content that can lead to real-world harm.

 - Ensuring equal access to the internet.
 In 2015, the Federal Communications Commission (FCC) adopted strong net neutrality rules based on Title II of the Communications Act, allowing people to share and access the internet without interference.
 These critical protections give our small businesses and entrepreneurs equal access to set up their businesses and compete online, and they give consumers equal access to online markets regardless of where they live.
-Despite the millions of comments from the American people asking the FCC to protect an open and fair internet, the FCC voted in December of 2017 to end net neutrality protections.
+Despite the millions of comments from the American people asking the FCC to protect an open and fair internet, the FCC voted in December 2017 to end net neutrality protections.
 This means that internet service providers could block, slow, and prioritize online traffic.
 I will continue to fight to protect net neutrality rules and have joined legislation to reinstate them.
+I have also supported President Biden’s nominees for the Federal Communications Commission who support net neutrality rules.

 - Protecting wireless consumers.
 I introduced the Wireless Consumer Choice Act to require carriers to unlock mobile devices for consumers so that they can switch networks and carriers if they choose and take their device with them.
 I also introduced the Cell Phone Consumer Empowerment Act to help cell phone customers make informed choices about wireless service that best fits their budget.
 This includes requiring cell phone companies to prorate early termination fees so that consumers have greater freedom to change companies.
 I’ve called on the Federal Communications Commission and the Federal Trade Commission to crack down on deceptive billing practices, such as “cramming,” in both landline and wireless bills, and I have also cosponsored legislation to address these practices.
 In addition, I introduced the Smartphone Theft Prevention Act, which would require the wireless industry to move forward with installing “kill switch” technology on all smartphones that will protect consumer data on the phone and allow consumers to render the device inoperable if the phone is stolen.
 In response to this bill, many wireless carriers and manufacturers have made kill switch technology available.